skip to content

 1. Systems which have shown a complex spin history

-• FO Aqr: Patterson et al (1998) present the most recent spin ephemeris.
-Both quadratic and cubic terms are necessary (the star was spinning down in the early to mid 1980s, then swithced to spin up in more recent years).
+• FO Aqr: Patterson et al (1998) found that both quadratic and cubic terms were necessary (the star was spinning down in the early to mid 1980s, then swithced to spin up in more recent years).
 Despite the long baseline, extrapolation of ephemeris is unlikely to be reliable, and in fact Williams (2003) was unable to establish a unique ephemeris through 2002.
-FO Aqr is almost certainly near spin equilibrium, and "we are fitting noise" in the period history.
-CBA continues to monitor this star extensively, which is reflected in the archive.
+Patterson et al. (2020) found that it was once again spinning down during 2014 to 2017.

 2. Systems which have shown a secular spin-up

 • BG CMi: A steady spin-up is seen over 15 years; see Hellier (1997a) for details.
 Further monitoring would be desirable to see if the Pdot is constant or not, since there is a slight difference between the value derived by Hellier (1997a) and that in Patterson & Thomas (1993).
-This is another regular target of the CBA network.
+Patterson et al. (2020) showed that it exhibited steady spin-up through late 1990s, then stayed at a roughly constant period through 2010, then resumed spinning up (though not as rapidly as during the 1980s and 19902).

 • DQ Her: Zhang et al. (1959) compiled the spin timings over 40 years and conclude that a cubic ephemeris is necessary.
 As of 1967, Pdot was -6.4x10-13 but it will go to zero in about 70 years.
-The CBA archive mostly contains fast photometry at MDM.
+Patterson et al. (2020) showed that it exhibited steady spin-up throughout the observed period, but the rate of spin-up varied from epoch to epoch.
+The steady spin-up may be related either to the elevated accretion rate following the 1934 nova eruption, or a slow contraction of the white dwarf following the heating during the nova eruption.

 • AO Psc: Williams (2003) has confirmed the secular spin-up of this system, but was unable to provide a unique ephemeris.
-There is also an extensive set of data in the CBA archive.
+Patterson et al. (2020) showed that AO Psc exhibited steady spin-up throughout the observed period, but the rate of spin-up varied from epoch to epoch.

 3. Systems which have shown a secular spin-down

 • V1223 Sgr: A secular spin-down was inferred by Jablonski & Steiner (1987) based on the sideband period ephemeris.
-The true spin period is reliably seen in X-rays but rarely? (ever?) seen in the optical, and there is no long-term spin ephemeris.
-This star then became almost forgotten, but there are plenty of data in the CBA archive since 2000.
+The true spin period is reliably seen in X-rays but rarely? (ever?) seen in the optical.
+Patterson et al. (2020) showed that V1223 Sgr exhibited steady spin-down throughout the observed period, even though its luminosity is comparable to IPs that exhibt steady spin-up.

 4. Systems for which spin up/down has not been measured

-• HT Cam: Based on CBA observations during 1997-2002, Kemp et al (2002) have derived a very precise linear ephemeris, with a shelf life of over 30 years.
+• HT Cam: Kemp et al (2002) have derived a very precise linear ephemeris, with a shelf life of over 30 years.
 They've established an upper limit on Pdot of 2x10-11.

 5. Systems for which a good ephemeris is not yet available